root-project/root/documentation/users-guide/Graphics.md

 examples will be very brief.
 Most graphical objects have line and fill attributes (color, width) that will be described in "Graphical objects attributes".
-If the user wants more information, the class names are given and he may refer to the online developer documentation.
+If the user wants more information, the class names are given and they may refer to the online developer documentation.
 This is especially true for functions and methods that set and get internal values of the objects described here.
 By default 2D graphical objects are created in User Coordinates with (0, 0) in the lower left corner.